Tanu-N-Prabhu/Autonomous-RC-Car/README.md

 # Requirements and Materials
 <h4> Libraries required for the project are </h4>
  <b>1.
 ADAFRUIT MOTOR-SHIELD LIBRARY</b> : (https://github.com/adafruit/Adafruit-Motor-Shield-library/zipball/master)
+This is the best library when it comes to operating DC motors via motor-shield.
 <h4> The materials required for this project are as follows.</h2>

 1. 1 x RC Car
 2. 1 x Ultrasonic Sensor.
+3. 1 x Arduino UNO
-3. 1 x Ada-fruit Motor Shield L239D.
+4. 1 x Ada-fruit Motor Shield L239D.
-4. 3 x LED for the brake lights.
+5. 3 x LED for the brake lights.
-5. 2 x Battery holders.
+6. 2 x Battery holders.
-6. 2 x Bread board for placement of Arduino Uno and Ultrasonic sensor.
+7. 2 x Bread board for placement of Arduino Uno and Ultrasonic sensor.
-7  3 x 100k resistor
+8  3 x 100k resistor
-8. 10 x AA Massive amount of batteries (10 Volts).
+9. 10 x AA batteries (10 Volts).
-9. 1 x Push-Button if needed._

 # Installing Arduino Software